Ernest J. King: Far East cruise

 As a junior officer, several captains applauded King's technical ability and future potential.
-However, he upset many superiors by being cocky, perhaps overly confident, and certainly uninterested in fitting in with the prevailing wardroom culture of the era.
-In the Asiatic Fleet, King attained a reputation for being too willing to hang around in bars associated with enlisted sailors.
-His popular reputation for seeking the company of women originates with the tales told of King's early career exploits with the Asiatic Fleet.
-Bouts of heavy drinking led to King being put under hatches, and a forthright and arrogant attitude bordering on insubordination led to adverse comments in his fitness reports.
+However, he upset many superiors by being cocky, perhaps excessively confident, and certainly uninterested in fitting in.
+His occasional excesses on liberty led to adverse comments in his fitness reports.
 At one point, he ran afoul of the Executive Officer of Cincinnati, Commander Hugh Rodman, which resulted in King's nomination for dismissal.